The Complete Honest Hands-On Review Of Panasonic EVA1

 The final slight disappointment is the lens mount – it’s Native EF.

-Again this seems to be another victim of the drive for weight and cost savings.
-I’ve heard that a multi-mount like on the Varicam would’ve necessitated a bigger and tougher body.
+Again, this seems to be another victim of the drive for weight and cost savings.
+I’ve heard that a multi-mount like the one on the Varicam would’ve necessitated a bigger and tougher body.

 The S35mm sensor precluded a Micro 4/3rds sensor, and I guess no one thought of using the L-mount you have on the S1H.